Mental health problems can affect anyone. You can talk to us without feeling embarrassedperinatal mental health support

 - Reduced social isolation and improved social and support networks.

-- More awareness of PNI and the support available.
+- More awareness of maternal mental health and the support available.

 - Improved care and services for maternal mental illness.

 Our actions will help us to ensure that no one is left behind, that everyone’s story is heard and our story continues to grow with renewed confidence in our aims, uniting us in the story of our past and our hopes for the story of our future.
-We always remember the love, compassion, hope, diligence and courage of the women from 1981 as we embrace our future story moving towards our 40th Anniversary.
+We always remember the love, compassion, hope, diligence and courage of the women and birthing people from 1981 as we embrace our future story moving forward.